 The Puma Suede Classic is offered for both men and women.
 Buyers can feel assured of a shoe that has good hold and support as it still retains its DNA of a basketball shoe.
 For those who live an active life or who are out and about often, the support is something to really appreciate.

 The Puma Suede Classic goes well with the casual shirt and jeans.
 But if users are stepping up their fashion game, they can go all-black like when Aussie actress Margot Robbie wore the Suede with a long-sleeve shirt, a coat, and rip skinny jeans.

 In one of her performances, the singer slash Puma's Global Ambassador for Women Training and Creative Director Rihanna wore these kicks with a vintage shirt, a hoodie, red pants and was adorned with large accessories.

-Beyond any doubt the revered silhouette is the shoe’s most eye-catching feature.
-It is a platform that is head and shoulders above the best of any Puma shoe.
+Beyond any doubt, the revered silhouette is the shoe’s most eye-catching feature.
+It is a sneaker that is head and shoulders above the best of any Puma shoe.
 This is a form that is clearly identifiable in the Suede Classic.